ShaviyaVictor/nyumbakumi-/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/ShaviyaVictor/ShawardS/blob/main/LICENSE) file for details.
+This project is licensed under the [MIT License](https://github.com/ShaviyaVictor/ShawardS/blob/main/LICENSE)
+You can also see the [LICENSE.md](https://github.com/ShaviyaVictor/ShawardS/blob/main/LICENSE) file for details.

 ### Acknowledgments